euisuk-chung/AI_TOP_100/Extra_question/questions/Question_04.md

 - **Portability**: If you switch from Claude to GPT-4, you don't need to rewrite your tool integrations.

 It turns a mess of custom connectors into a clean, plug-and-play ecosystem.

+**Real Enterprise Example:**
+**Block (formerly Square)**: Block integrated MCP with their internal engineering tools, including Snowflake, Jira, and Slack.
+Instead of building custom chatbots for each tool, they built a single internal agent ("Goose") that uses MCP to securely access all these systems.
+This allows developers to ask "What is the status of the Jira ticket related to the latest Snowflake alert?" and get an answer that pulls from both systems via a standardized protocol.